Aitor López Rekarte

-Aitor López Rekarte (born 18 August 1975) is a Spanish former footballer.
+Aitor López Rekarte (born 18 August 1975) is a Spanish former professional footballer.
 He played as a defender on the right side, and sporadically on the other flank.

-His professional career was closely connected to Real Sociedad, where he spent 13 of 15 total seasons, appearing in 338 competitive games.
+His 15-year career was closely connected to Real Sociedad, where he spent 13 of 15 total seasons, appearing in 338 competitive games.

 Club career

 Born in Mondragón, Basque Country, López Rekarte played a decade with local club Real Sociedad, making nearly 350 competitive appearances with the first team.
-After being promoted to the main squad for 1997–98 he immediately became the starter, his worst output consisting of 26 games in his second professional season.
+After being promoted to the main squad for 1997–98, he immediately became the starter, his worst output consisting of 26 games in his second professional season.

 López Rekarte featured mostly at left-back in that campaign as Real finished third, as habitual starter Agustín Aranzábal suffered a long injury lay-off.
 Eventually, he also became team captain, only missing one La Liga match in 2002–03 for the runners-up.

-In July 2007, López Rekarte switched to newly promoted UD Almería, but appeared scarcely throughout the season as the Andalusians overachieved, being subsequently released.
-On 18 March 2009, he joined Segunda División side SD Eibar in a deal until the end of the campaign.
+In July 2007, López Rekarte switched to newly promoted Almería, but appeared scarcely throughout the season as the Andalusians overachieved, being subsequently released.
+On 18 March 2009, he joined Segunda División side Eibar in a deal until the end of the campaign.
 After the latter's relegation, he chose to retire from football aged 33.